alice-i-cecile/rust-variadics-background/src/introduction.md

 - **Existential type:** a type that cannot be named, but we know some details about
   - `impl Add` is an existential type: we know that this type implements the `Add` trait, but nothing else about it
   - for an excellent discussion of the details of existential types, go read [Existential Types in Rust](https://varkor.github.io/blog/2018/07/03/existential-types-in-rust.html)
+  - currently, there are two types of existential types: **return-position impl Trait** and **argument position impl Trait**, as described in the blog post linked above.
+These have subtly different semantics, but the distinction is unimportant here.
 - **Function overloading:** the ability to use a single function name to mean several different (hopefully related) things based on which arguments it was passed.
 - **Homogeneously typed:** all of the items in a collection are the same type.
   - The opposite of this is **hetergonenously typed**.
+  - Subtly, homogenously typed collections are generally considered to be a special case of heterogenously typed collections: there's no requirement that the types *must* be different, only that the *can* be.
-- **Variadic:** something that can take a varying number of arguemnts.
+- **Variadic:** something that can take a varying number of arguments.
   - In other words, the arity is not fixed.

 ## Contributing